schnatterer/docker-image-size/README.md

 There are different implementations to choose from.
 Depending on the registry you query from, not all implementations might work.

+I found using `reg` combining the most advantages: reliability and fast responses.

 ### Query with [genuinetools/reg](https://github.com/genuinetools/reg)